jasonLaster/jasonLaster.github.io/_posts/2018-09-18-webreplay.markdown

+---
+layout: post
-### Record and Replay: An overview for web developers like me
+title:  "Web Replay - An overview for web developers like me"
+date:   2018-09-21
+categories: DevTools JS
+---

 Brian Hackett recently published this brilliant [patch][patch], which prompted me to think a bit more about Web Replay’s architecture.
 Yesterday, I had the opportunity to talk with him.
 Here are some of my notes.
 If you're interested in learning more, [MDN] has an in-depth overview.